null Skip to main content

 FAQs

-Most neck spasms resolve within a few hours to a couple of days with proper care and rest.
+Most mild spasms improve within a few days to a week with rest, treatment, and gentle activity.